 - 6 boneless pork loin chops (4 ounces each)

-- Sprinkle pork chops with pepper.
-In a large nonstick skillet coated with cooking spray, cook pork over medium heat for 4-6 minutes on each side or until lightly browned.
+- Sprinkle pork chops with pepper and salt.
+In a large nonstick skillet coated with cooking spray, cook chops over medium heat for 3-4 minutes on each side or until lightly browned.
 Remove and keep warm.

-- Return chops to the pan.
-Reduce heat; cover and simmer for 4-5 minutes or until meat is tender.
+- Return pork to the pan.
+Reduce heat; cover and simmer for 4-6 minutes or until a meat thermometer reads 160°.
+Serve with rice.
 Yield: 6 servings.